spiralhalo/CanvasTutorial/Chapter-5-2.md

 float[array_length] depth_values;
 ```

 Next, we will create the insertion sort function.
-There is nothing particularly interesting about this function, so I will put the explanation in the comments for those interested:
+Explaining insertion sort is a bit out of topic for this tutorial, so I just put it in the comments for those who need it:

 ```glsl
 // ... array definition goes here ...